 Inmarsat will create a global Ka-band broadband system to complement its existing L-band system, the company announced Friday.
 As expected, Boeing has contracted to supply three 702HP spacecraft for the space segment of the system, which will be known as Inmarsat 5.
 Each satellite will be equipped with 89 fixed spot beams and have some in-orbit processing (AWIN First, Aug.
 5).
 To be in place by 2014, the spacecraft will have a throughput exceeding 100 Gbps — Inmarsat is keeping exact ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Inmarsat Taps Boeing For First Global Ka-band Mobile Satellite Service".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Inmarsat Taps Boeing For First Global Ka-band Mobile Satellite Service".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.